synatic/noql/docs/README.md

 ### Quirks and known issues

 * For some reason, the `{% block footer %}{% endblock %}` doesn't render the footer on the overridden home page.
 I've had to manually copy the footer into the home page for now.
+Remember to update it for date and social links.